fnalabs/starter-react-js/README.md

 - `npm run coverage` - to report test coverage to Codecov.
 - `npm run dev` - to run two nodemon processes automatically based on watched files, one to rebuild application code and the other to run tests
 - `npm run fix` - to automatically apply JS Standard Style to all JS code
-- `npm run release` - to test, build, and compress production code
+- `npm run release` - to test and build production code
 - `npm start` - to start the application in a production environment.
 - `npm run start:dev` - to start the application in a development environment.
 - `npm test` - to run JS Standard Style checks and CI unit tests